tiagosiebler/binance/README.md

 - `npm pack`

 The bundle can be found in `dist/`.
 Altough usage should be largely consistent, smaller differences will exist.
 Documentation is still TODO.

-However, note that browser usage will lead to CORS errors due to Binance.

 ---